How to Support Your Community and Be a Hometown Law Firm

 “From giving away New Orleans Saints tickets to free turkeys and holiday hams, Caldwell Wenzel & Asthana takes pride and joy in sharing with their community.
 We all know the benefits of community outreach: growing your network, generating leads, and gaining brand exposure.
 And for the relatively inexpensive efforts, the benefits come back to us tenfold.”

 We couldn’t agree more!

 Here’s the Takeaway

-Getting involved in your community not only makes you feel good but it can also have positive benefits for your law firm’s brand and visibility.
+Getting involved in your community not only makes you feel good, but it can also have positive benefits for your law firm’s brand and visibility.
 Moms and millennials are particularly interested these days in corporate social responsibility and want to see how individual firms are making the world a better place.
-Whether it’s offering scholarships and summer internships to college students, sponsoring a charitable bike ride, giving away goodies or hosting a community golf outing, there are hundreds of ways to get involved in your hometown and build a sense of local commitment among your employees and clients alike.
+Whether it’s offering scholarships and future internships to college students, sponsoring a charitable food donation or giving away holiday goodies, there are hundreds of ways to get involved in your hometown and build a sense of local commitment among your employees and clients alike.

-Volunteerism is hugely popular in the 21st Century and employees enjoy building a house with Habitat for Humanity or cleaning up a local highway one Saturday a year.
+Volunteerism is hugely popular in the 21st Century and employees enjoy serving at a food pantry or cleaning up a local highway one Saturday a year.
 If you want to outshine your competitors, look for ways to contribute to the hometown you live in.
 It’s not only the right thing to do, but it also makes good business sense!

 September, 26, 2022